Social earnings ratio

-The social earnings ratio, sometimes abbreviated to S/E, is a single-number metric, used to measure the social impact of various organisations.
-The non-financial metric is similar to the price earnings ratio, but instead focuses on valuation against social impact, rather than projected earnings.
+The social earnings ratio, sometimes abbreviated to S/E, is a single-number metric, used to measure the social impact of various organizations.
+The non-financial metric is similar to the price-earnings ratio, but instead focuses on valuation against social impact, rather than projected earnings.

 The ratio was founded in 2011 by Olinga Ta'eed and a team of financial experts, in order to find a way of measuring financial investment against real social impact.
 It began as a university collaboration in the United Kingdom, before becoming an internationally recognized form of measurement, when the CCEG was founded.

 In 2013, it was identified in a news article as "the most rapidly adopted metric in the world".

 History

 The Social Earnings Ratio (S/E) is a form of measuring sentiment and converting it into financial value.
 The ratio began as an idea to develop a single number metric to measure social value.
 In November 2011, a university collaboration was formed to manage this development.
 Around 18 months later, the Centre for Citizenship, Enterprise and Governance (CCEG) was formed in April 2013, to act as the standards body to curate the ratio globally.
-The standards body would also be run as a non-profit.
+The standards body would be run as a non-profit.
 The Board for the CCEG was to include Professor Nick Petford, who was also the Vice-Chancellor at the University of Northampton.

 Following the establishment of the CCEG, Olinga Ta'eed was the keynote speaker at the Global Citizen Forum.
 In early 2015, it was announced that Seratio would be launched as a spin-off organization to control the licensing of the Social Earnings Ratio platform.
 Barbara Mellish would be the CEO of Seratio.

 By late 2015, the CCEG had over 37,500 members, including a number of key sustainability leaders.
 The UK Intellectual Property Office accepted the terms "Social Earnings Ratio", "S/E Ratio" and "Seratio" as having "acquired a distinctive character as a result of the use made of it."
 Full Registration rights have been granted.
 This is an important milestone for the Social Earnings Ratio which will allow it to achieve parity to the Price Earnings Ratio.

 Serat.io was launched as a subsidiary project by the CCEG, for the measuring of personal value.
 Pre-launched at the Clipper Round the World Yacht Race in September 2015, PV targets 1 million users.
 It is a campaign backed by celebrities such as the former First Lady Cherie Blair, broadcaster Jonathan Dimbleby, Italian footballer Gianluigi Buffon, politician Rt Hon Peter Hain, as well as the Desmond Tutu Foundation.
 Personal Value was formally launched in December 2015.